 |Financial support for biomass boiler installation is available through the Renewable Heat Incentive (RHI).||Biomass boiler installation can be quite expensive and could set you back anything from £5,000 up to £12,000.|

 |Biomass material is far cheaper than electricity and close to the same price as gas, so can be a good replacement for either.||Biomass is a lower carbon alternative to gas or electricity central heating, but it does still produce carbon dioxide.|

 Solar thermal energy

 Solar heating is one of the best heating options when it comes to renewable energy sources.
 Solar thermal panels heat water using the power of sunlight.
-Panels are usually mounted on to a roof to absorb solar radiation throughout the day and heat up a liquid inside the panels.
+Solar panels are usually mounted to a roof to absorb solar radiation throughout the day and heat up a liquid inside the panels.
 This heat is then transported to a water tank.

 Solar thermal panels can be used in conjunction with a regular boiler and hot water cylinder.
 While cheaper to install than many other renewable energy sources, solar thermal panels will only heat water, so you’ll need to find another way to warm up your home.

 |Financial aid for installing solar thermal panels is available through the Green Homes Grant.||Solar may not be the best heating option for areas with little sunlight.
 Solar can be an unreliable source of energy, particularly in the winter.|